Doungou Camara

 Doungou Camara (born 7 January 1995) is a French born-Senegalese handball player for Fleury Loiret HB and the Senegalese national team.

 She competed 2012/13 Cup Winners' Cup and 2013/14 Challenge Cup, placing second both times.

+At the 2016 African Women's Handball Championship Senegal reached the semifinals, but were disqualified from the tournament for using Doungou Camara despite being ineligible, since she has already played for the French national team.
+Tunisia faced Angola in the final and Cameroon automatically occupied the third place.